kkrawiec/fuel/README.md

 * provide convenient ways of parameterizing the algorithms, and
 * facilitate running algorithms and collecting results.

 FUEL offers a range components, most of them stateless.
-A metaheuristics is an iterative algorithm that iterates over States.
-A single step of such iteration is a function State => State.
-The object Iteration constructs an iterative algorithm (a function State => State) with a given step function (also a function State => State) and stopping/termination condition(s) (functions State => Boolean).
+A metaheuristics is an iterative algorithm that iterates over states.
+A single step of such iteration is a function `State => State`.
+The object Iteration constructs an iterative algorithm (a function `State => State`) with a given step function (also a function `State => State`) and stopping/termination condition(s) (functions `State => Boolean`).

 A State can be basically anything; it will typically hold a candidate solution or a population of candidate solutions.
-For the latter case, we provide StatePop trait and Population class; population holds a *list* of solutions, so duplicates are permitted.
+For the latter case, we provide `StatePop` trait and `Population` class; population holds a *list* of solutions, so duplicates are permitted.
 If there is need of storing some form of history of search process (like e.g. in Tabu search), this should also be done in State.

-Solutions can be anything, so they are often parameters of generic types/classes, typically denoted by S (though S is also sometimes used for State).
-For instance, Population[Vector[Int]] is a population of solutions being vectors of Ints.
+Solutions can be anything, so they are often parameters of generic types/classes, typically denoted by S (though S is also sometimes used for `State`).
+For instance, `Population[Vector[Int]]` is a population of solutions being vectors of `Int`s.

-A solution can undergo an evaluation, the outcome of which can be anything (though in practice evaluations are usually Doubles, Ints, in general types implementing complete orders).
-Evaluation type is another parameter of many generics in FUEL, typically denoted by E. We often need to store solutions with their evaluations; the convention we use for that purpose is Scala's Tuple2 type.
-So for instance Population[Tuple2[Seq[Int],Double]] (or more succinctly Population[(Seq[Int],Double)]) is a population of sequences of Ints evaluated by Doubles.
-Multiobjective evaluation can be realized by defining evaluation as, e.g., a Seq[Double], and using an instance of Dominance trait (a kind of partial order).
+A solution can undergo an evaluation, the outcome of which can be anything (though in practice evaluations are usually `Double`s, `Int`s, in general types implementing complete orders).
+Evaluation type is another parameter of many generics in FUEL, typically denoted by `E`.
+We often need to store solutions with their evaluations; the convention we use for that purpose is Scala's `Tuple2` type.
+So for instance `Population[Tuple2[Seq[Int],Double]]` (or more succinctly `Population[(Seq[Int],Double)]`) is a population of sequences of Ints evaluated by Doubles.
+Multiobjective evaluation can be realized by defining evaluation as, e.g., a `Seq[Double]`, and using an instance of Dominance trait (a kind of partial order).

-New solutions are built from the existing ones using search operators, i.e. in general functions of signature S x ... x S => S x ... x S. For instance a typical mutation operator has the signature S => S. Such an operator is 'wrapped' using the SearchOperator trait.
-This trait is extended with convenience classes SearchOperator1, SearchOperator2, etc. for operators of different arity.
+New solutions are built from the existing ones using search operators, i.e. in general functions of signature `S x ... x S => S x ... x S`.
+For instance a typical mutation operator has the signature `S => S`.
+Such an operator is 'wrapped' using the `SearchOperator` trait.
+This trait is extended with convenience classes `SearchOperator1`, `SearchOperator2`, etc. for operators of different arity.
 A search operator is allowed to fail, in which case it returns an empty list of solutions.

-In order to employ multiple search operators alongside each other, use an instance of Moves trait to keep them together and present them to a search algorithm.
+In order to employ multiple search operators alongside each other, use an instance of `Moves` trait to keep them together and present them to a search algorithm.
 A class that extends Moves has to implement also a method for creating new solutions.
 The package fuel.moves provides basic implementations of moves for most popular solution representations: vectors of bits, vector of real numbers and for permutations.
-See moves.VectorMoves for an example.
+See `moves.VectorMoves` for an example.

-To use Moves in an iterative search, you should use Breeder.
-A breeder uses a selection operator (Selection) to select parent solutions from the current population, applies a search operator from Moves, obtaining so children solutions, and then checks the children solutions for feasibility, rejecting the infeasible ones.
-A breeder repeats these steps until sufficiently many children are bred - in the case of the default SimpleBreeder, when the population of children reaches the size of parents' population.
-SimpleBreeder applies the particular search operators from Moves according to the given probability distribution.
+To use `Moves` in an iterative search, you should use `Breeder`.
+A breeder uses a selection operator (`Selection`) to select parent solutions from the current population, applies a search operator from `Moves`, obtaining so children solutions, and then checks the children solutions for feasibility, rejecting the infeasible ones.
+A breeder repeats these steps until sufficiently many children are bred - in the case of the default SimpleBreeder, when the population of children reaches the size of parents' population. `SimpleBreeder` applies the particular search operators from `Moves` according to the given probability distribution.

 The above components can be built either by calling constructors (or static methods in companion objects).
-The abstract class EACore provides the means for constructing basic evolutionary algorithms.
-Class SimpleEA extends it with simple reporting and default selection and breeding mechanisms (TournamentSelection and SimpleBreeder).
+The abstract class `EACore` provides the means for constructing basic evolutionary algorithms.
+Class `SimpleEA` extends it with simple reporting and default selection and breeding mechanisms (`TournamentSelection` and `SimpleBreeder`).

 Setup and reporting
 -------------------

 Other important components of FUEL are:
-* Options (provides options to set components' parameters), and
+* `Options` (provides options to set components' parameters), and
-* a Collector (offers the functionality to store experiment results).
+* a `Collector` (offers the functionality to store experiment results).
-* a random number generator (an instance of TRandom).
+* a random number generator (an instance of `TRandom`).

-Use OptCollRng to obtain a triple of these objects by parsing a parameter string, or an Array of strings, for instance passed from the command line (see example.MaxOnesVectors).
-An even more succinct way is to implement the FApp trait that does it for you (see example.MaxOnes).
+Use OptCollRng to obtain a triple of these objects by parsing a parameter string, or an Array of strings, for instance passed from the command line (see `example.MaxOnesVectors`).
+An even more succinct way is to implement the FApp trait that does it for you (see `example.MaxOnes`).

-The default Collector stores the results in a text file in the Java properties format.
+The default `Collector` stores the results in a text file in the Java properties format.
 By default, the file is given a random unique name.
 To change its name and location use --outFile and --outDir options.

 Running a search
 ----------------

-The algorithm obtained by calling SimpleAE.algorithm is a regular function that can be launched individual.
-However, it may be worthy running it within an Experiment.
-The Experiment will run the Algorithm and safeguard against exceptions, reporting them (and a few other things like timing) via a Collector.
-Use --printResults to print the results collected by Collector to standard output (and not only to file).
+The algorithm obtained by calling `SimpleAE.algorithm` is a regular function that can be launched individual.
+However, it may be worthy running it within an `Experiment`.
+The `Experiment` will run the `Algorithm` and safeguard against exceptions, reporting them (and a few other things like timing) via a `Collector`.
+Use --printResults to print the results collected by `Collector` to standard output (and not only to file).

 Examples
 --------

-The package fuel.example presents several usage scenarios for discrete, continuous, and combinatorial optimization.
+The package `fuel.example` presents several usage scenarios for discrete, continuous, and combinatorial optimization.
-The recommended order looking at them is: MaxOnes, MaxOnesVectors, Hiff, Rosenbrock, TSP, TSPMultiobjective.
+The recommended order looking at them is: `MaxOnes`, `MaxOnesVectors`, `Hiff`, `Rosenbrock`, `TSP`, `TSPMultiobjective`.

 Package organization
 --------------------

-* fuel.core: Elementary concepts: State, Dominance
+* `fuel.core`: Elementary concepts: State, Dominance
-* fuel.func: Main components: Evaluation, Selection, Breeding, Algorithm, etc.
+* `fuel.func`: Main components: Evaluation, Selection, Breeding, Algorithm, etc.
-* fuel.example: Ready-to-run examples (runnable as independent programs or from Scala REPL; see illustration in MaxOnes).
+* `fuel.example`: Ready-to-run examples (runnable as independent programs or from Scala REPL; see illustration in MaxOnes).
-* fuel.moves: Definitions of basic search operators for a few domains.
+* `fuel.moves`: Definitions of basic search operators for a few domains.
-* fuel.util: Helper objects and functions
+* `fuel.util`: Helper objects and functions

 Technical comments
 --------------------

-For convenience, the components (particularly the top-level ones) often use implicit arguments (in particular for Options, Collector and RNG).
+For convenience, the components (particularly the top-level ones) often use implicit arguments (in particular for `Options`, `Collector` and `RNG`).
 This immensely reduces the number of parameters that need to be passed when setting up an algorithm/system.
 Note that, to be used in that mode, a value has to be declared with the 'implicit' keyword.
 Obviously, such arguments can be alternatively passed explicitly.

-The randomized operations rely on tools.TRandom, which is intended to serve as a wrapper for java.util.Random, or any other (possibly better) random number generator of your choice.
+The randomized operations rely on `util.TRandom`, which is intended to serve as a wrapper for `java.util.Random`, or any other (possibly better) random number generator of your choice.

 FUEL uses assertions to dynamically check invariants.
 Assertions can be disabled by passing the -Xdisable-assertions argument to Scala compiler, which may result in some performance improvement.